 Dress for the Interview

 Dress well for the interview.
 It’s safer to over-dress than under-dress.
+For academic jobs, you should dress in business formal.
 (Also, see “Dressing for Success” on the resources page.)

 Practice for the Interview

 Have a friend ask you questions or use sample questions from online.
 Try dressing for the interview, sitting in front of a camera, and answering them.
 Watch it and see what you’d like to improve.
 When you rehearse interviewing, practice using a real job posting to help you imagine the kinds of questions you’d like to be asked and how you’d like to target your responses.

 Be Specific and Stay on Topic